Jtachan/PyBaseExtended/docs/enum.md

-# PyBase-Ext: Enumerations
+# PyBackport: Enumerations

-`pybase-ext` allows using the `enum` module just as the original, with the only difference at the import.
+`py_back` allows using the `enum` module just as the original, with the only difference at the import.

 ```python
 from py_back import enum